 Rule 3.
-The juniors and seniors will be divided into age groups so they are not competing against each other.
+The juniors, intermediate and seniors will be divided into age groups so they are not competing against each other.

-Junior Grand Champion Rosette or prize Junior Reserve Champion Rosette or prize Senior Grand Champion Rosette or prize Senior Reserve Champion Rosette or prize
+Junior Grand Champion Rosette or prize Junior Reserve Champion Rosette or prize Intermediate Grand Champion Rosette or prize Intermediate Reserve Champion Rosette or prize Senior Grand Champion Rosette or prize Senior Reserve Champion Rosette or prize